U.S. company's bankruptcy leaves behind cache of weapons

-March 15 The U.S. Bankruptcy Court in Delaware may soon be overseeing what could be a legally dicey firesale - an apparent arsenal of Glock and Beretta handguns and other weapons.
+The Bankruptcy Court in Delaware may soon be overseeing what could be a legally dicey firesale - an apparent arsenal of Glock and Beretta handguns and other weapons.

 Advanced Interactive Systems Inc of Seattle, which owns shooting ranges and trains security professionals, filed for bankruptcy on Wednesday under Chapter 7, which means it is going out of business.